pete-naish/js-component-boilerplate/readme.md

 `app.js` has an exposed a `{config}` object, which contains settings and variables that can be used throughout the application by typing `projectName.app.config.animationSpeed`, for example.

-Each component has its own `{config}` object, which contains settings and variables that are used in that component.
+Each component also has its own `{config}` object, which contains settings and variables that are used in that component.
 You can use this object to reference or override anything defined in `app.js`:

 ```js
 // js/functions/components/galleryLightbox.js